Agile Working Policy

 Managers and colleagues should discuss and agree the level of agile working that is suited to their role in day to day management.
 The colleague may request to work agilely and there may also be some circumstances where there is a business need to put in place agile working practices.
 Where that is the case the line manager should seek advice from their HR Advisor.

-The extent of agile working will vary according to individual job roles, however managers must ensure the policy is always applied fairly and consistently.
+The extent of agile working will vary according to individual job roles; however managers must ensure the policy is always applied fairly and consistently.
 If a colleague requests agile working, then the role will be reviewed to determine whether agile working can be accommodated.

 The main things to consider for agile working are: